-Whiteout Correction Fluid Laser Pointers iPods & MP3 Players Rollerblades & Skateboards Any type of spray bottles Permanent Felt-tip Pens Rubber Bands

-Portable Electronic Games
+Whiteout Correction Fluid Laser Pointers Aerosol Containers Any type of spray bottles Permanent Felt-tip Pens Rollerblades & Skateboards Rubber Bands Portable Electronic Games Yo-Yos Large Sums of Money Sunflower seeds Glass Containers Glow Sticks Cameras/Video Flips Personal Valuables Silly String Wallet Chains VAPE PENS/VAPE OIL RALLIES: On rally days, students will follow a modified schedule.

-Yo-Yos

-Large Sums of Money

-Sunflower seeds

-Aerosol Containers

-Glow Sticks

-Cameras/Video Flips

-Personal Valuables

-Electronic Cigarette

-VAPEPENS

-RALLIES: On rally days, students will follow a modified schedule.
 All 8th graders will attend the first rally and have 2nd lunch.
 All 7th graders will eat first then have the 2nd rally.
 Students must maintain a 2.0 GPA, have no more than 2 "U"s on their report card, and not served a Saturday Work Study or have been suspended.
 The week of the rally a list of eligible students will be posted by the office window.

-RESTROOMS: Students must not run, push, loiter or play in or near the restrooms.
+RESTROOMS: Students must not run, push, loiter, or play in or near the restrooms.
 If there is a medical issue that requires your child to use the restroom frequently, please contact the office.